sadab-halim/Interview-Questions/README.md

 - Increases effective use of CPU

 ## Disadvantages of Virtual Memory
-- Makes the system slower
+- Makes the system slowe
 - Lesser Hard Disk Space
 - Reduces System Stability

 ## Demand Paging ✅
 - Demand paging is a process that keeps pages of a process that are infrequently used in secondary memory, and pulls them only when required to satisfy the demand. <br/>
 - It is also called lazy swapper because the swapping of pages is done only when the CPU requires it.
-- Example: Imagine that you are scrolling through an e-commerce platform and like some clothes.
-However, since you don't have space in your wardrobe, you save it in your wishlist and decide to buy them only when needed.
+- Example: Imagine that we are scrolling through an e-commerce platform and like some clothes.
+However, since we don't have space in we wardrobe, we save it in we wishlist and decide to buy them only when needed.

 ## Pure Demand Paging ✅
 - There are cases when no pages are loaded into the memory initially, pages are only loaded when demanded by the process by generating page faults.